by D.S. Wynne and Doc Quantum

 “Yes, Your Majesty.”

-Phoebe could feel the gash underneath her ribcage.
+Athena Dare could feel the gash beneath her rib cage.
 Damn, she thought to herself.
 I can’t afford to get any more injuries like this!

-She had been an adventuress for many years now alongside her mother and lately on her own, and she knew that she should have taken this thing out a while ago.
+She had been an adventuress for many years now, and she knew that she should have taken this thing out a while ago.
 She was a trained Amazon warrior, and she’d had extensive training under the best fighters the world had ever seen.
 Why was she now behaving like an amateur?

-Phoebe crouched, waiting for the lizard-thing to attack.
+Athena crouched, waiting for the lizard-thing to attack.
 The way it behaved reminded her of that film with all the dinosaurs running amuck on some gods-forsaken island.
 The only way for her to beat this thing was to evoke the Eye of the Huntress.
-Even though this was a gift that was originally given to her mother Myrene, she hoped that her bloodline was strong enough to invoke it.
+Even though this was a gift that was originally given to her mother, she hoped that she would be able to invoke it.

-Concentrating, Phoebe willed herself to tap into the amorphous energies of nature.
+Concentrating, Athena willed herself to tap into the amorphous energies of nature.
 She suddenly began to see all around her.
 She felt the rhythm of nature pulsing within her veins.
 She saw through the eyes of the animals within the immediate area.
 There!
-Phoebe’s mind and body adjusted to match nature’s perception.
+Athena’s mind and body adjusted to match nature’s perception.
 She saw that the creature was about to attack.
-Grinning in an almost cat-like manner, Phoebe prepared herself for the incoming assault.
+Grinning in an almost catlike manner, Athena prepared herself for the incoming assault.

-The lizard-thing smacked its lips with its forked tongue.
+The lizard-monster smacked its lips with its forked tongue.
 It was determined to finish off its prey.
 Then it attacked.
-With the reaction of an animal, Phoebe responded in kind.
+With the reaction of an animal, Athena responded in kind.

 The young Princess Celia ran quickly back to her campsite, hoping that her rope was still where she had last left it.
 She had a gut feeling that, if she didn’t return soon, something terrible could happen to her friend, Drusilla.

 Meanwhile, Drusilla was still standing guard over the fallen demoness.
 Suddenly, she heard Celia cry out.
 This sound distracted the young Amazon long enough to allow Blaze to get back to her feet.
 With inhuman speed, the demoness slashed at Drusilla’s back.
 The girl fell, sprawled across the ground.
-Drusilla felt an intense pain on her back.
-From what she had learned from Amazonian training, her back was slashed.
+Drusilla felt an intense pain on her back, and knew from Amazonian training that she was badly injured and bleeding.
 In spite of the pain, Drusilla was an Amazon through and through.
 She was determined to see to the safety of the princess.
 Struggling, Drusilla slowly got up, making sure that she had her staff in hand.

 “Witch, you’re going have to do better than that,” she said through gritted teeth.

 “Hmmph,” Blaze responded.
 “Tricking you into distraction was an easy thing.
-And now, so will your death.”
+And now, your death will be just as simple.”

 Princess Celia had managed to find her rope in short order, when she heard her friend scream out in pain.
 Damn! she thought to herself.
 Damn that witch!
 Celia gathered her rope and staff and ran back to where she had last left her friend.

-Suddenly, a scream snapped Phoebe out of her distraction.
+Suddenly, a scream snapped Athena out of her distraction.
 Drusilla! she thought to herself.
 Then she remembered who had caused all this.
 “Blaze.”

 The demoness Blaze laughed menacingly at Drusilla, thinking that she would serve as the perfect object lesson for Princess Celia.
 Casually, she pointed at the princess’ friend and unleashed a ball of green flame.
 Drusilla, in spite of her weakness, managed to duck for cover.
-Unfortunately, her body was stressing her out and became more difficult for her to move.
+Unfortunately, her strength was failing her, and her body became more difficult to move.
 Still, she was determined to protect her friend at all cost.

-Meanwhile, the Queen’s Guard, Phillipis, Magala the Sorceress, Promethea, and Queen Lysippe Hippolyta XXXIII were using the main access road to go through the heart of the forest on horseback.
-Everyone was armored up, for they did not know exactly how powerful this Blaze was.
+Meanwhile, the Queen’s Guard, Ursula, Xyleena, Promethea, and Queen Lysippe Hippolyta XXXIII were using the main access road to go through the heart of the forest on horseback.
+Everyone had donned their armor, for they did not know exactly how powerful this Blaze was.

 At the halfway point, Promethea had finished donning her Gauntlet of Atlas and the Sandals of Uranus.
 She had yet to learn how to use her other Titan-level gifts, so Promethea chose the two items she figured she could use right away.
-From what her mother had told her, the gauntlet would multiply her physical strength, endurance and stamina by a factor of ten, and the sandals would grant her immense speed and flight.
-Curious, Promethea asked if there was a matching pair to the gauntlet she had now.
-Lysippe replied that someone else had them and left it at that.
-Promethea was about to inquire further, when she saw a firefight in the distance.
-Steeling themselves, the rescue party arrived at the scene of the ongoing battle.
+From what her mother had told her, the gauntlet would multiply her physical strength, endurance, and stamina by a factor of ten, and the sandals would grant her immense speed and flight.

-Phoebe struggled as she raced toward where Blaze and Drusilla were.
+Athena struggled as she raced toward where Blaze and Drusilla were.
 She was still injured, and was also trying to shake off the effects of the Eye of the Hunter technique.
-Her perceptions were a bit screwy, so she had to concentrate to stay focused.
-I’ve got to go… faster, Phoebe thought to herself.
+Her perception was a bit off, so she had to concentrate to remain focused.
+I’ve got to go… faster, Athena thought to herself.
 So she pushed herself more.

 Princess Celia was the first to arrive at the scene.
 Not really thinking strategically, Celia rushed at Blaze.
 The demoness casually blasted her to the ground.